GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/S2E5 - Motivation and Demotivation.md

 ---

-## Challenge 7 - What can I do to create a motivating environment?
+## Challenge: What can I do to create a motivating environment?
 Think, pair, share
 In pairs, think about what you could do to create a motivating environment in your classroom.
 Share it with us.